Toward A Causal Framework for Modeling Perception: Acknowledgments

 \subsection{Loaded Attributes}

-We argue that sensitive attributes, such as gender and race, are more prone than other attributes to induce perception among receivers.
-These attributes, as discussed in previous works (e.g., \citet{Bonilla1997_RethinkingRace, Sen2016_RaceABundle}), are \textit{summaries of historical processes} and, thus, are likely to influence the receiver.
-For instance, here we are referring to the conceptual difference between describing an individual as female versus feminine \cite{Hu_facct_sex_20}, both of which are based on the attribute gender.
-Female refers to a category of gender while feminine refers to a set of behavioral expectations attributed to females: i.e.,~the phenotype versus the construct.
-We describe these attributes as \textit{loaded} because they almost surely, be it alone or in combination with other attributes, lead to different interpretations among the receivers as they extrapolate from the phenotype to the construct.
-That said, loaded attributes are context-specific and the term also applies to other attributes that carry the same meaning among receivers.
+Similarly, in previous sections we did not discuss sensitive attributes, like gender or race, and their role in perception.
+We argue that these attributes are prone to induce perception, as they are summaries of complex historical and social processes \cite{Bonilla1997_RethinkingRace, Sen2016_RaceABundle}.
+As such, they are likely to affect how individuals are perceived by others.
+We are referring, for example, to the conceptual difference between describing an individual as female versus feminine \cite{Hu_facct_sex_20}, both of which are based on the attribute gender.
+Female refers to a category of gender while feminine refers to a set of behavioral expectations attributed to females: i.e.,~the biological or phenotypic label versus the socially constructed identity.
+We describe these attributes as loaded because they are likely to lead to different interpretations among receivers.
+If $X \in \mathbf{X}$ is a loaded attribute, then it should be easier for a receiver $R$ to evoke individual experience about $X$.

-If $X$ is a loaded attribute, then it should be easier for a receiver $R$ to evoke its own pre-conceived information about $X$. \textit{We view loaded attributes as attributes that thrive on stereotypes of social categories shared and maintained by the receivers.} A \textit{social category} is the result of classifying people into groups over shared perceived identities~\cite{bowker1999sorting}.
-We refer to a social category as a \textit{social construct} when the classification is also used purposely to enforce exclusionary policies~\cite{Mallon2007SocialConstruction}.
-Sensitive attributes are clear examples of social constructs.
-A \textit{stereotype} refers to the cognitive representation people develop about a particular social category, based around beliefs and expectations about probable behaviors, features and traits, which can translate into implicit or explicit attitudes that materialize into bias \cite{Camiel_Stereotypes_2019, Johnson2020structurebias}.
+We regard loaded attributes as attributes that thrive on stereotypes of social categories shared and maintained by the receivers.
+A social category is the result of classifying people into groups over shared perceived identities~\cite{bowker1999sorting}.
+We refer to a social category as a social construct when the classification is also used purposely to enforce exclusionary policies~\cite{Mallon2007SocialConstruction}.
+Sensitive attributes are examples of social constructs.
+A stereotype refers to the cognitive representation people develop about a particular social category, based around beliefs and expectations about probable behaviors, features and traits, which translate into implicit or explicit attitudes that materialize into bias \cite{Camiel_Stereotypes_2019, Johnson2020structurebias}.

-The role of loaded attributes in perception is illustrated in Example~\ref{def:LindaProblem}, where \citet{tversky_extensional_1983} admittedly wrote Linda to be \textit{representative} of an active feminist and \textit{unrepresentative} of a bank teller.
-We attribute the longstanding success of the Linda Problem to the fact that Linda is described as some sort of female socially-held stereotype that resonates with participants.